unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

+ * Move subpackages back to main package
- * Create tests for server subpackage
+ * Create tests for server
  * Create HTTP reverse proxy
  * Create tests for HTTP reverse proxy
  * Apply HTTP proxy to forward rules